In CADE, any lab1 and lab2 machine can be used as a git repository.

 1) A git repository can be created using the ‘git init MY_REPO’ command.

-This will create and initialize a simple git repository called ‘MY_REPO’ in whatever directory you are currently in.
+This will create and initialize a simple git repository called ‘MY_REPO’ in your current directory

 2) If this is going to be a shared git repository, it is highly recommended to initialize using the ‘- -bare’ flag.